 Yup, some of them are signed on the back instead of the front.

-My house is getting too small for my collector habbits sadly.
+My house is getting too small for my collector habits sadly.

-The story of the Commodore C64 in pixels book is a fine book, it holds some new and interesting facts and stories ,but! that is not the main reason why you should own the book.
-The reason you should own this book is because of the time travel feeling, it didn’t take many minutes for me before i was back in the early 80s looking through my neighbours cassette shelf for classics – things i had totally forgot about popped up, good and bad memories too.
+The story of the Commodore C64 in pixels book is a fine book, it holds some new and interesting facts and stories, but! that is not the main reason why you should own the book.
+The reason you should own this book is that of the time travel feeling, it didn’t take many minutes for me before i was back in the early 80s looking through my neighbour’s cassette shelf for classics – things i had totally forgotten about popped up, good and bad memories too.

-A simple to read book which every retro head out there needs to have.
+A simple yet awesome book which every retro head out there needs to have.